 “Kukulkan’s Portal,” by American artist Abram Santa Cruz, is made up of a giant acrylic merkaba (a Hebrew symbol consisting of two intersecting tetrahedrons) enclosed in an aluminum frame.
 It’s full of spiritual references: the merkaba represents a higher consciousness, and the design references Kukulkan, the Mayan serpent to be the portal between the physical and spiritual worlds:

-Abram Santa Cruz comes from Mayan descent via his grandfather on his father’s side.
-He comes from a tribe that is of mayan descent about 2 hours south of Mexico City near the city of Puebla.
-Abram wanted to tune in with that part of his heritage in designing this project because of the spiritual meaning that the merkabah holds with various cultures from around the world and tying that into the spiritual Mayan symbology.
+Abram Santa Cruz comes from Mayan descent via his paternal grandfather, who came from a tribe that is of mayan descent about 2 hours south of Mexico City near the city of Puebla.
+Kukulkan’s Portal is dedicated to the memory of his late grandfather who passed away in August of 2020.
+Abram wanted to tune in with that part of his heritage in designing this project because of his fascination with the Mayan culture and history.
+The Merkabah also has deep rooted spiritual connections in various theologies and cultures from around the world that attribute the shape to a sense of enlightenment and spiritual evolution.

-Abram Santa Cruz chose to depict Kukulkan’s image on the cube because of its encompassing theological meaning in Mayan and Aztec culture.
+Abram Santa Cruz chose Kukulkan to represent the encompassing cube to the merkabah because of its encompassing theological meaning in Mayan and Aztec culture.
+Kukulkan was known to be the conduit between the physical world in the spiritual world for the human soul.
 “Kukulkan is the Mayan Feathered Serpent god of wind, sky, rain and Sun.
 He is also the creator that gave mankind his learning and laws.”
 Source.
-Kukulkan was also known to be the portal between the physical world in the spiritual world.

 ‘Spiritually, the Merkabah (stellated octahedron or dual tetrahedra), also spelled Merkaba, is the divine light vehicle allegedly used by ascended masters to connect with and reach those in tune with the higher realms.
 “Mer” means Light.
 “Ka” means Spirit.
 “Ba” means Body.
 Mer-Ka-Ba means the spirit/body surrounded by counter-rotating fields of light, (wheels within wheels), spirals of energy as in DNA, which transports spirit/body from one dimension to another.’
 Source